Sinelabore Homepage

 Mapping to C++#

-Basic attribute definitions without any contained other attributes are represented as structs.
+Basic attribute definitions without nested attributes are represented as structs.

-Attributes with contained other attributes are represented as classes
+Attributes with nested attributes are represented as classes.

-Attributes can have a type.
+Attributes can have default values and a type.
 If no type is given the type is mapped to an int and set to 0 as default value.

 Example#